 It’s important to note that the following tutorial uses one lens and one camera (in this case it’s a Nikon D700 and the 85mm f/1.8G lens).
-The setup won’t change depending on what camera or lens you’re using, but you will need to adjust some of the settings on your camera depending on your gear.
+The setup won’t change, but you will need to adjust some of the settings on your camera depending on your gear.

 For example, if you’re using a 50mm f/1.8 lens and shooting on a Nikon D7000 then you’re going to want to switch everything over to manual focus and manual exposure mode.

 What Kind Of Film Shot Is A WCU: Wide Close-up